Thinking of joining?

 What do I need to know for my first day of volunteering for a race?

 A race worker assignment sheet will be emailed to parents prior to the start of the race season.
 An updated sheet will be emailed to all workers a week or two prior to the race.
 Please refer to that assignment sheet for your race assignment.
-As a general rule, course maintenance workers need to be ready to go at 7:00 AM at the Den, registration workers at 7:15 AM at the Bobcat Lodge, gate keepers and all others at 8:30 AM at the Den.
-It is always a good idea to look on the race assignment sheet to see what veteran parents you might be working with.
+As a general rule, course maintenance workers need to be ready to go at 7:00 AM at the Den, registration workers at 7:15 AM at the Bobcat Lodge, and gatekeepers and all others at 8:30 AM at the Den.
+It is always a good idea to look at the race assignment sheet to see what veteran parents you might be working with.
 On race day and before you head to your duties, make sure you check in at the race-parent volunteer table at race registration.
 THE ONLY WAY YOUR FAMILY GETS CREDIT FOR YOUR WORK THAT DAY IS IF YOU SIGN IN.
 Be prepared to be colder than you get skiing because you may be standing around and you might want to bring a snack.
 Once the race starts, you may be at your post for a while.

 What do I need to know for our child’s first race day?